TILOS-AI-Institute/MacroPlacement/Docs/OurProgress/README.md

 <a id="03182025"></a>
-**Link to tensorboard for latest CT runs on all our testcases** We train Google’s AlphaChip from scratch, and fine-tune AlphaChip (from the pre-trained checkpoint released in September 2024), for all our testcases.
+**Link to tensorboard for latest CT runs on all our testcases** We train Google’s AlphaChip from scratch, and fine-tune AlphaChip (from the pre-trained checkpoint released in August 2024), for all our testcases.
 A revised experimental protocol for both training from scratch and fine-tuning – affords more opportunity for CT to converge: we increase the number of iterations from 200 (noted as Link) to 400 (noted as Link+), and make multiple